mailjet/mailjet-apiv3-java/README.md

 ```

-In case you wish to use Mailjet's Send API v3, you can find the legacy documentation and code samples [here](https://dev.mailjet.com/guides/?java#send-api-v3).
+You can also use the previous version of Mailjet's Send API (v3).
+You can find the documentation explaining the overall differences and code samples [here](https://dev.mailjet.com/guides/?java#send-api-v3).

 ## Get and update a Sender
 ``` java